mvolkmann/blog/src/swift-ui.md

 TODO: which is used to share data between views.
 TODO: See https://www.hackingwithswift.com/quick-start/swiftui/how-to-use-environmentobject-to-share-data-between-views

-## Modals
+## Modal Dialogs

+Basic modal dialogs can be created using the
+`alert` and `confirmationDialog` view modifiers

-Modal dialogs are implemented by displaying a "sheet".
+Custom modal dialogs are implemented by displaying a "sheet".
 The sheet slides in from the bottom by default.

 The following example defines the custom view `MyModal`